bytescale/bytescale-javascript-sdk/README.md

 ---

-**Note: in future we'll provide a UI component that performs this entire flow out-the-box.**
+**Note: in future we'll provide a UI component that performs this flow out of the box.**

 ## Contribute